esmjihwankim/esmjihwankim.github.io/_pages/about.md

   - /about.html
 ---

-I am a combined Undergraduate-Masters student in the [Won Research Group](https://www.skkuwongroup.online/) at Sungkyunkwan University (SKKU).
+I am a reseach engineer at Hyundai Motor Company, focusing on vehicle security and digital key systems.
+I finished my combined Undergraduate-Masters program at the [Won Research Group](https://www.skkuwongroup.online/) at Sungkyunkwan University (SKKU).
 My current research interests include low-power embedded systems, computer architecture, and integrated circuits for sensing applications, with a focus on edge inferencing in sensor systems and beyond-CMOS sensor and neuromorphic semiconductor integration.
 I believe that bringing advanced algorithms to the edge can enhance sensor systems to aid people, save lives and drive innovation across various contexts, such as (1) wearable biomedical monitoring and (2) computing in space applications.

-I am also a Fulbright Scholar (Principal Candidate).

 Theories and progress related to my research are recorded in my [tech blog](https://g1embed.tistory.com/) and my [Github](https://github.com/esmjihwankim).